Text-to-SQL Task-oriented Dialogue Ontology Construction: Experiments

 \subsection{Datasets}

 \paragraph{MultiWOZ} The first dataset we employ is MultiWOZ 2.1 \citep{eric-etal-2020-multiwoz}, a large-scale, multi-domain dialogue dataset containing human-human conversations annotated with domain, slot, and value labels.
 It covers information such as hotel bookings, restaurant reservations, taxi services, and attractions.
-We utilise the test set with 1,000 dialogues and 6 domains.
+We utilise the test set with \(1,000\) dialogues and \(6\) domains.

 \paragraph{SGD} Second, we use the schema-guided dialogue (SGD) dataset \citep{rastogi2020towards}.
 It is a diverse, multi-domain dataset for TOD modelling, featuring detailed schema annotations.
 It covers services like flight booking, calendar scheduling, banking, and media services, including unseen services at test time.
-We use the SGD test split for evaluation in the main results, containing 4,201 dialogues and 18 domains.
+We use the SGD test split for evaluation in the main results, containing $4,201$ dialogues and $18$ domains.
 We load these with ConvLab-3~\cite{zhu-etal-2023-convlab-local}.

-\paragraph{General Ontology Data} To test whether {\TeQoDO}’s concepts apply beyond TOD data, we apply it to the Wikipedia and ArXiv datasets by \citet{lo2024ontologylearning}.
-The Wikipedia test set contains 242,148 article titles and abstracts; its gold ontology graph has 4 hierarchy levels with 8,033 nodes and 14,673 edges.
-Topics include various types of \textit{``injuries''} or \textit{``legislative bodies''}.
+\paragraph{General Ontology Data} To test whether {\TeQoDO} applies beyond TOD data, we use the Wikipedia and arXiv datasets by \citet{lo2024ontologylearning}.
+The Wikipedia test set contains $242,148$ titles and abstracts; its gold ontology has four hierarchy levels with $8,033$ nodes and $14,673$ edges.
+Topics include, for example, types of \textit{``injuries''} or \textit{``legislative bodies''}.
+Here, the input to {\TeQoDO} are titles and summaries of Wikipedia articles rather than task-oriented dialogues. \citet{lo2024ontologylearning} construct the dataset by running a breadth-first search from the root category ``Main topic classifications'' to depth 3, collecting titles and lead summaries of up to $5,000$ pages per category using the Wikipedia API\footnote{\url{https://en.wikipedia.org/w/api.php}}.

-The ArXiv test set has 27,630 title-abstract pairs, 2 hierarchy levels with 61 nodes and 61 edges.
-Main topics are ArXiv categories like \textit{``Mathematics''} with subcategories such as \textit{``Commutative Algebra''}, making this ontology more abstract and higher level than Wikipedia’s.
-These ontologies do not follow the domain-slot-value hierarchy resembling SQL’s table-column-value structure. {\TeQoDO} is applied to the test sets of both datasets.
+The arXiv test set has $27,630$ title–abstract pairs, two hierarchy levels with $61$ nodes and $61$ edges.
+Main topics are arXiv categories such as \textit{``Mathematics''} with subcategories like \textit{``Commutative Algebra''}, making this ontology more abstract and higher level than Wikipedia’s.
+Here, the input to {\TeQoDO} are titles and abstracts of arXiv papers rather than TODs.
+The taxonomy is taken from the official site, and the corpus includes titles and abstracts of all arXiv papers from 2020–2022 with at least $10$ citations.
+These ontologies do not follow the domain–slot–value hierarchy, making SQL less intuitive.